-Property Fraud Alert emails notifications to subscribers when a deed, mortgage or other land record with their registered name on it has been recorded into the Clerk’s Official Records.
+The Lee Clerk offers property owners a free service to alert them of potential property fraud.
+Property Fraud Alert emails notifications within 24 hours to subscribers when a deed, mortgage or other land record with their registered name on it has been recorded into the county's Official Records.

 - Visit the Property Fraud Alert Registration page.

 - Enter your personal or business name and email address.

 - To register a Trust, enter the Trust as a business name

 - To use a middle initial/name, enter it in the First Name field with a space between first name and middle initial/name.

 - Click the link in the confirmation email to complete the verification process.

 You may repeat the registration process as many times as you want for personal or business names or variations of names per email address.
 You may unregister at any time by following the same registration process, and you will receive an email to complete the alert removal.